Pets

 Pet Rent

 Pet rent is a monthly charge for a pet to stay in the rental.
-Pet rent usually ranges from $10 to $100 per month, depending on location.
+Monthly pet rent usually ranges from $10 to $100 per month, depending on location.
 The pet’s size, the number of pets, and other factors also influence how much to charge for pet rent.

-The major advantages of focusing on pet rent are:
+The major advantages of opting to charge pet rent are:

-1) You’ll have money to cover additional repair costs or cleaning that may be necessary once the tenant and their animal leave.
+1) You’ll have money to cover additional repair costs or cleaning the rental property that may be necessary once the tenant and their animal leave.

-2) It’s a smaller charge split over time rather than a large lump sum, so it is often more affordable for tenants.
+2) It’s a smaller charge split over time rather than a large lump sum, so it is often more affordable for pet owners.

-Pet rent also incentivizes the tenant to be more responsible with their pet — no one wants to pay for damages when they’re already paying rent.
+Pet rent also incentivizes the tenant to be more responsible with their pet — no one wants to pay for pet related damages when they’re already paying rent.

 Conclusion